RustyYato/colorz/README.md

 The global stream is always set to one of the possible `Stream` values, so one option on the list will always be chosen.

+NOTE that setting the coloring mode from the environment sets the global coloring mode, so either the second or third option on the list.

 ## Examples

 Format any value